Hyperspherical equivariant slices and basic classical Lie superalgebras: Introduction

 \subsection{Hyperspherical varieties}

 The study of cotangent bundles of complex spherical varieties goes back to~\cite{K,P}, see a nice survey in~\cite{V}.
-It was proved that a $G$-variety $Y$ is spherical iff a typical $G$-orbit in $T^*Y$ is coisotropic; equivalently, if the algebra of invariant functions $\BC[T^*Y]^G$ is Poisson commutative.
-A systematic study of symplectic varieties $X$ equipped with a hamiltonian $G$-action satisfying the above equivalent properties (i.e.\ typical $G$-orbits are coisotropic; equivalently, the algebra $\BC[X]^G$ is Poisson commutative) was undertaken in~\cite{Lo1}.
+It was proved that a $G$-variety $Y$ is spherical iff a typical $G$-orbit in $T^*Y$ is coisotropic; equivalently, if the algebra of invariant rational functions $\BC(T^*Y)^G$ is Poisson commutative.
+A systematic study of symplectic varieties $X$ equipped with a Hamiltonian $G$-action satisfying the above equivalent properties (i.e.\ typical $G$-orbits are coisotropic; equivalently, the algebra $\BC(X)^G$ is Poisson commutative) was undertaken in~\cite{Lo1}.
 Such $G$-varieties are called {\em coisotropic} or {\em multiplicity free}.
-Recently, another name {\em hyperspherical}\footnote{Its etymology goes back to an important class of spherical varieties, namely to the toric varieties.
-The toric hyperk\"ahler varieties are birational to the cotangent bundles of toric varieties, and are sometimes called hypertoric.} was coined by D.~Ben-Zvi~\cite{B}.
+If certain extra conditions are satisfied (pertaining to an additional $\BC^\times$-action), such varieties are called {\em hyperspherical}\footnote{The etymology goes back to an important class of spherical varieties, namely to the toric varieties.
+The toric hyperk\"ahler varieties are birational to the cotangent bundles of toric varieties, and are sometimes called hypertoric.} in~\cite[\S3.5]{bsv}.